Feed the Kitty: Plot

 This cartoon is the first of a short series directed by Jones and using the characters of Marc Antony and Pussyfoot (Marc Antony's barks and grunts courtesy of an uncredited Mel Blanc).

 Marc Antony, a massive-chested bulldog, tries to intimidate a stray kitten with his ferocious barking and grimacing.
-Instead of being frightened, she climbs onto the dog's back and falls asleep in his fur.
-Despite wincing at her kneading, Marc instantly falls for the kitten and decides to adopt her, bringing her home with him.
+Instead of being frightened, he climbs onto the dog's back and falls asleep in his fur.
+Despite wincing at her kneading, Marc instantly falls for the kitten and decides to adopt him, bringing kitten home with him.

 Upon his arrival, his human owner (voiced by Bea Benaderet), tired of picking up his things, orders him not to bring one more thing inside the house.
 As she reprimands him, Marc discreetly hides the kitten under a bowl.
 Much of the cartoon centers on the kitten keeping several steps ahead of the dog, continually getting into things around the house.
-Each time she nearly alerts the dog's owner of her presence, he employs various tactics to hide or disguise her as common household items, including a powder puff, much to his owner's confusion.
+Each time she nearly alerts the dog's owner of her presence, he employs various tactics to hide or disguise him as common household items, including a powder puff, much to his owner's confusion.

-After a while, Marc takes the kitten into the kitchen and tries to reprimand her, but quickly forgets his anger when she tries to play with his wagging finger.
+After a while, Marc takes the kitten into the kitchen and tries to reprimand him, but quickly forgets his anger when the kitten tries to play with his wagging finger.
 But when he hears his owner walking toward the kitchen, he hastily hides the kitten in a flour canister and tries to look innocent.
 Growing tired of his antics, his owner ejects him from the kitchen and tells him to stay out while she bakes cookies.
 Marc watches as his owner scoops out a cup of flour, and is horrified to see that the kitten is in the measuring cup.
 The lady pours the flour, along with the kitten, into a mixing bowl and prepares to use an electric mixer.
 The dog tries several times to thwart or distract her, finally spraying his face with whipped cream to make himself appear rabid.
 His exasperated owner sees through his disguise and throws him out of the house.
-Meanwhile, the kitten climbs out of the bowl and hides out of sight to clean herself up.
+Meanwhile, the kitten climbs out of the bowl and hides out of sight to clean himself up.